MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/cloud-update.md

 > [!NOTE]
 Cloud update is the successor to servicing profile.
 If you still see servicing profile in the [Microsoft 365 Apps admin center](https://config.office.com), your tenant has been temporarily held back from the upgrade due to the use of **Device selection criteria** > **Choose groups to include**.
 This option is not available with cloud update.
 Please review the onboarding behavior for cloud update, which uses [channel to profile mapping](#channel-to-profile-mapping) for discovering and managing eligible devices.
 >
-> If you are ready to upgrade today, follow these steps:
+> If you're ready to upgrade today, follow these steps:
 >
 > 1. Sign in to the Microsoft 365 Apps admin center.
 > 2. Click the Give feedback button in the top right corner.